+I am originally from Colorado.
 I work as a kennel technician for a living.
-I love working with animals because they love you unconditionally dispite the fact I have autism.
-I wish that my job was full time and offered me more then three days of paid vacation, sick days, personal days, and a 401k plan.
+I love working with animals because they love you unconditionally, and don’t mind the fact I have autism.
 I have been with the same company for 12 years.
+I wish that my job was full time and offered me more perks than it does, though.

 Someone might be surprised to know that I am 47 years old and I still suck my finger and sleep with stuffed animals and my baby blanket.